Chickenandrice/BlackJack-Optimizer/README.md

 ## General Assumptions:

-1. 3 to 2 payout odds
+1. 3 to 2 payout
 2. 6-8 deck games

-3. player starting balance of $100,000

-4. insurance bets are not counted or recorded
+3. insurance bets are not counted or recorded

-5. dealer hits under 17, and dealer stands 17 and above
+4. dealer hits under 17, and dealer stands 17 and above

-6. Player does not explictedly chose the value of an Ace, the most advantage value will be selected for based on the current hand of a player
+5. Player does not explictedly chose the value of an Ace, the most advantage value will be selected for based on the current hand of a player

-7. Doubling Down and Surrendering are not included in the simulation
+6. Doubling Down and Surrendering are not included in the simulation

-8. dealer doesn't hit on soft 17
+7. dealer doesn't hit on soft 17

 ## Testing Strategies: